Mause/mause.github.com/blog/_posts/2017-08-04-pyconau-2017-schedule.md

  * walked to Italian section instead, du Guido
      * pumpkin soup with anchovies for appetiser
      * squid ink pasta with calamari for main
+ * went to Brunettis carlton
+     * got coffee and Buruameli el Cafe(???)
+ * caught the bus back into the city